bgorwin/quizSurveyProject/README.md

 # Quiz Survey
 ## Description:
 This is a project that I wanted to build to practice learning JavaScript and getting used to thinking in a software logic way.
 I'm going to documenting through this process as well so that I can get used to working with a team and having to communicate the details of a project so that someone looking through the project for the first time will be able to get a good grasp of what is happening.

+The project can be viewed via URL: https://bgorwin.github.io/quizSurveyProject/

 ## Project Details
 - There will be a series of question that will have multiple choice options below for the user to try and guess the correct answer.